Welcome to The Bulletproof Musician!

 Until I went to Juilliard, and took a class simply titled “Performance Enhancement,” taught by sport psychologist Don Greene.
 I had never heard of this area of psychology, but what I learned changed everything.

 I discovered that that top athletes don’t just train physically, but engage in a ton of mental training as well.
 Furthermore, they understand that learning a skill and performing that skill are two very different challenges – and that success in each requires a different type of practice.

 Which might sound pretty obvious.
-And I suppose on some level, I already knew this as well.
-But what I didn’t know, was how to put this knowledge into action.
-What does mental training actually look like?
+But at the time, I didn’t know how to use any of this in my practice.
+Like, what does mental training actually look like?
 How exactly is practicing for skill and practicing for performance different?
 How the heck does one manage nerves, or “practice” confidence or focus?

 Answering such questions is what this blog is about.
 Taking what researchers have learned, and what great musicians have been saying for decades, and figuring out how to put all of it into action.
 Both in the practice room, and on stage.

-Next, I’d recommend taking the 3-minute Mental Skills Audit, which will help you identify your strengths and weaknesses and point you in the direction of the articles that will be most helpful.
+And if you’re not quite sure where to start, I’d recommend taking the Mental Skills Audit.
+This 4-min quiz will help you discover your mental strengths and weaknesses and point you in the direction of the articles that will be most helpful.

 I mean, who doesn’t love online quizzes?
 Click the button below to get started.

 Sign up for the weekly newsletter and get a fresh new research-based practice hack in your inbox every Sunday morning.